alexanderaleskin/telegram_django_bot/README.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The ``TelegaViewSet`` class describes the following helper functions for generating a response message:
+The ``TelegramViewSet`` class describes the following helper functions for generating a response message:

 * ``def gm_no_elem`` - if no element with this ID was found;